 Several donors, including the World Bank, adopted policies to promote the use of country systems.
 Yet there was little consensus in terms of what use of country systems implied or how it would be implemented.
 The Organisation for Economic Co-operation and Development report on progress in implementing the Paris Declaration reported that use of country procurement systems by donors overall increased from 40 percent in 2005 to 44 percent in 2010.
-For the World Bank, use of country systems rose somewhat more, from 42 percent to around 54- 55 percent.
-These statistics are, however, clouded by the Paris Declaration's ambiguous and broad definition of the use of country systems.^a in those markets that would be unlikely to attract foreign competition.
+For the World Bank, use of country systems rose somewhat more, from 42 percent to around 54-55 percent.
+These statistics are, however, clouded by the Paris Declaration's ambiguous and broad definition of the use of country systems.^a reflected, in part, its increased use of national competitive bidding (NCB) for those goods and services and in those markets that would be unlikely to attract foreign competition.
 However, under NCB, borrowers are required to make adjustments to be in compliance with the Bank's guidelines (World Bank 2011e, 2007b).
 NCB as a proportion of procurement methods has risen over time as countries' domestic supply capacities mature.
 Other forms of Bank procurement also make greater use of national procedures, such as direct contracting, the use of force accounts, and loans through financial intermediaries.
 The Bank's new Program for Results instrument proposes to make intensive use of country systems, based on an agreed capacity building plan.^b In addition, development policy lending by the Bank is effectively channeled entirely through national systems, and an increased share of development policy loans would be reflected in the above statistic.